Chatbot ecosystem: AI-powered communication

 Communication Channels

-So, first step is to understand how your business interacts with customers (existing customers as well as customers in engagement phase) and to prioritize which communication channels should be supported by chatbot: chat widget on web-site, messenger apps like Facebook Messenger, WhatsApp or Slack, chat feature integrated into your own mobile app.
-In some cases, even e-mail or SMS could be used, if most of your customers feel comfortable with it (although, honestly saying this segment is about to vanish).
+The first step is to understand how your business interacts with customers, including existing customers as well as customers in engagement phase.
+The first step is to prioritize which communication channels should be supported by the chatbot.
+That could be a chat widget on your website, Facebook Messenger, WhatsApp, Slack, and the chat feature integrated into your own mobile app.
+In some cases, even e-mail or SMS could be used, if most of your customers feel comfortable with it.

-Importance of understanding share of each channel in overall communication volume (and analysis of trends) is essential for understanding limitations that are dictated by capabilities of each channel – e.g. in SMS you can use only text of limited size, while chat widget on site can potentially use any enriched content – from buttons with predefined choices/answers up to images, videos or even map locations.
+Assessing overall communication volume (and analysis of trends) is essential for understanding limitations that are dictated by capabilities of each channel.
+For example, in SMS you can use only text of limited size, while the chat widget can potentially use any enriched content – from buttons with predefined choices to images and videos.

 Conversation

-Chatbot identity – one of important aspects that have to be considered on the earliest stages of chatbot development as it greatly defines emotional perception of chatbot.
-First of all, as we mentioned, it is essential to understand which audience is going to interact with chatbot – if you know that focus group belongs to particular generation, then it is worth to “equip” your bot with phrases or even slang familiar to this audience.
-And vice-versa: if you target a wide audience, then more formal style could fit better, although it is not worth to make a bot completely emotionless.
+Firstly, it is essential to understand which audience is going to interact with chatbots.
+If you know that the focus group belongs to a particular generation, then it is worth to “equip” your bot with phrases or even slang familiar to this audience.

-Another dimension to consider could be business domain – for example, bot selling fashion clothes most likely will have different “character” than bot servicing bank customers.
+Another dimension to consider could be the business domain.
+A bot selling fashion clothes most likely will have a different “character” than a bot servicing bank customers.

 Easy Come, Easy Go